VictoriaMetrics/VictoriaMetrics/docs/vmagent.md

 * `-remoteWrite.maxHourlySeries` - limits the number of unique time series `vmagent` can write to remote storage systems during the last hour.
 Useful for limiting the number of active time series.
 * `-remoteWrite.maxDailySeries` - limits the number of unique time series `vmagent` can write to remote storage systems during the last day.
 Useful for limiting daily churn rate.

 Both limits can be set simultaneously.
-It any of these limits is reached, then new time series are dropped before sending the data to remote storage systems.
+If any of these limits is reached, then samples for new time series are dropped instead of sending them to remote storage systems.
 A sample of dropped series is put in the log with `WARNING` level.

 The exceeded limits can be [monitored](#monitoring) with the following metrics:

-* `vmagent_hourly_series_limit_samples_dropped_total` - the number of metrics dropped due to exceeding hourly limit on the number of unique time series.
+* `vmagent_hourly_series_limit_rows_dropped_total` - the number of metrics dropped due to exceeded hourly limit on the number of unique time series.
-* `vmagent_daily_series_limit_samples_dropped_total` - the number of metrics dropped due to exceeding daily limit on the number of unique time series.
+* `vmagent_daily_series_limit_rows_dropped_total` - the number of metrics dropped due to exceeded daily limit on the number of unique time series.

 These limits are approximate, so `vmagent` can underflow/overflow the limit by a small percentage (usually less than 1%).